 Providing clear calls to action in the body of your content can compel users to continue further in your site.

-For example, you can draw users to other blogs by saying “If you’re interested in more, be sure to check out our post on…”
+For example, you can draw users to other blog post by saying “If you’re interested in more, be sure to check out our post on…”

 Don’t Fill Space With Distractions